SIMPLE (ENGLISH) WIKAPEDIA Wordlist for Spell Checking

 OpenOffice.org.
 Wonder what he story there is?

-They call a translation chart -- a thesaurus or synonym list.
+They give a translation table the name of -- a thesaurus or synonym list.

 An OOo dictionary, .dic, file is a simple text file saved as

 with OpenOffice Writer as text, but with the name-end of .dic .
-A "techy type" might chose to save as "text encoded", with LF, without CR.
+A "techy type" will want to know that if saved as "text encoded", then LF is required, but not CR.
 (It saves one

-carriage return per word, which is a lot.)
+carriage return per word, hardly worth it.)
 Saving as a regular text

 file will work fine and is easier to work with for additions and changes.

-OpenOffice QuickStarter must be "off" only once, to recognize new dictionaries
+OpenOffice QuickStarter must be "off", to recognize new or changes to dictionaries

 or affix files.
 QuickStarter is no longer useful for OOo 2.4 and higher and may be permanently turned off.

-About this Page: readwiki.html -- discussion of writing aids, spellchecking wordlist for Simple Wiki using HunSpell (MySpell) software, specifically for use with OpenOffice.org.
+About this Page: readwiki.html -- Installation instructions for writing aids, spellchecking word list for Simple Wiki using HunSpell (MySpell) software, specifically for use with OpenOffice.org.

 Created : January 14, 2005.
 Plan of aids for Simple English / Wikipedia